Google Pixel 5 vs Pixel 4 vs 4 XL: What's the difference?

-(Pocket-lint) - Google is expected to announce the Pixel 5 during its "Launch Night In" on 30 September, alongside the Pixel 4a 5G and several other devices.
+(Pocket-lint) - Google announced the Pixel 5 during its "Launch Night In" on 30 September, alongside the Pixel 4a 5G and several other devices.

-We've run up how the Pixel 5 might compare to the Pixel 4a 5G in a separate feature but here we are focusing on how the Pixel 5 could compare to its predecessors, the Pixel 4 and Pixel 4 XL.
+We've run up how the Pixel 5 compares to the Pixel 4a 5G in a separate feature but here we are focusing on how the Pixel 5 compares to its predecessors, the Pixel 4 and Pixel 4 XL.

 Design